rehafj/EgyptProto/README.md

 ### additional instructions
 To Access the visualization please download unity
  2018 v2.11f1
+The final scene is the 0Main_Scene.
+While running the project click on the screen to see uncertainty.
+Red means most uncertain to blue least uncertain.

 Once downloaded, access the project through the folder 'project2 visualization' set as the root in unity.